lsst-dm/dmtn-090/index.rst

 While not covered generally by any IVOA specific standard, there are a few things that we have as requirements that are more LSST specific.

+QServ
+^^^^^

+QServ is our custom scalable database for distributed hosting of data release catalogs.
+QServ is based on top of MariaDB with customizations.
+QServ has some special performance characteristics, but to us, it means we mostly need to be compliant with its SQL variant, and be able to transform ADQL into QServ SQL.
+QServ also has special functionality to do full table scans, and some special endpoints to allow for queries to run async and retrieve the results later on.

+No JOINs Across Databases
+^^^^^^^^^^^^^^^^^^^^^^^^^

+While TAP will present the tables from QServ and Oracle as one large unified table space, we can't allow for people to do SQL JOINS between them.
+If we wanted to support this, it would be very complicated, so for now this is out of scope.
+If you need to do some joins, query each table with a different query and then JOIN it yourself by iterating through the data.

 Authentication and Authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^